-All Saints Church is one of the oldest churches of Shillong.
-Built during the British Raj, the church boasts of a colonial-style architecture.
-Although numerous devotees throng here daily but it is during the Sunday masses that the church receives highest footfall.
-The sacred place is one of the serene places to visit in Meghalaya offering a different experience altogether.
+All Saints Church is one of the oldest churches in Shillong.
+Built during the British Raj, the church boasts colonial-style architecture.
+Although numerous devotees throng here daily it is during the Sunday masses that the church receives the highest footfall.
+The sacred place is one of the serene places to visit in Meghalaya, offering a different experience altogether.

-- The colonial style church showcases wooden structure.
+- The colonial-style church showcases a wooden structure.

 - The new church was completed in 1902.

-A three-tiered waterfall named as Bishop Falls has a height of 135m.
-Considered as the twin of the Beadon Falls, the Bishop Falls has a continuous flow stream making it more attractive than the former one.
+A three-tiered waterfall named Bishop Falls has a height of 135m and is among the best tourist attractions in Meghalaya.
+Considered the twin of the Beadon Falls, Bishop Falls has a continuous flow stream making it more attractive than the former one.
 The fall merges with the Umiam River and is surrounded by dense forests and huge rocky formations.
 Don’t forget to click amazing pictures of the beautiful cascade.

 - Admire some amazing vistas of both the waterfalls from Mawlai.

-- Beadon Falls is little bit disjointed but Bishop Falls looks like a white ribbon, plunging down the emerald green hill.
+- Beadon Falls is slightly disjointed, but Bishop Falls looks like a white ribbon plunging down the emerald green hill.

 - It is the 22nd highest waterfall in India.